 The Fonds de recherche du Québec wish to contribute to supporting a research ecosystem based on equity, diversity and inclusion.
 A strategy has been put in place to strengthen the integration of these principles.
-Funding holders are also encouraged to consider them in the context of their research activities.
-For more information, see the section on equity, diversity and inclusion on the FRQ website.

 1.5 Complaints Procedure

 Complaints relating to services rendered are received and treated in accordance with the Declaration of Services to the Public, adopted by each of the Fonds.
 Complaints relating to responsible research conduct will be dealt with in accordance with this Policy, as set forth in the Fonds de recherche du Québec Policy for the Responsible Conduct of Research.